ellis/OnTopOfThings/couchdb/couchdb_notes.md

+# Todo

+- [ ] the ID for a patch should be: itemId/utc/randomNumber
+- [ ] Use ``curl -X GET http://127.0.0.1:5984/otot/_changes\?feed\=continuous\&since\=978\&style\=all_docs`` to get a list of recent patches
+- [ ] Parse the patch id and request a list of the item IDs from the appropriate view
+- [ ] Create a list function that generates bulk update JSON for creating documents with the itemIds.
+(The view will need to include revision number if a document already exists)
+- [ ] Create a script to run all of the above
+- [ ] Create a program that subscribes to the changelog and updates the item documents when patches come in
+- [ ] Create views based on item documents

+# Notes

 Want to figure out way to handle Schedule.wiki-like interaction Maybe have a list, and separate list items so that if different clients update items, they can be more easily merged How to mark an item as done?